 If you were hurt aboard a rig, barge, tugboat, tanker ship or any other vessel, you might have rights as a seaman under the Jones Act.
 The Jones Act is a federal maritime law that grants specific rights to injured seamen, crewmen and some other maritime workers, including the following:

-The Jones Act covers employer negligence at sea and takes care of injured or dead crewmen.
-The bodies of water include navigable waters at sea or rivers, lakes, bays, bayous, sounds, or any other waterway.
-Unfortunately, the Jones Act does not cover all accidents aboard every vessel.
+The Jones Act covers crewmen who are injured or die through the negligence of their employers aboard vessels in navigable waters at sea or rivers, lakes, bays, bayous, sounds, or any other waterway.
+Unfortunately, not all accidents aboard floating vessels are covered by the Jones Act.
 To find out if you have a case, please contact the knowledgeable Angleton Jones Act lawyers of Stevenson & Murray.
-Even if we decline to take your case, the consultation and case evaluation will be free and completely confidential.
+Your consultation and case evaluation will be free and completely confidential.

-To be clear, our Angleton Jones Act lawyers also handle claims against third parties other than the employer for those who may be covered under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
-With many employees injured aboard a vessel—the captain, first mate, deckhands, engineers, wipers, and even cooks and housekeepers—may have a claim under the Jones Act, others may need experienced legal help to find other sources of compensation and benefits, such as LHWCA claims for qualified maritime workers or state workers’ compensation benefits.
+Our Angleton Jones Act lawyers also handle claims against third parties other than the employer for those who may be covered under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
+While many employees injured aboard a vessel—the captain, first mate, deckhands, engineers, wipers, and even cooks and housekeepers—may have a claim under the Jones Act, others may need experienced legal help to find other sources of compensation and benefits, such as LHWCA claims for qualified maritime workers or state workers’ compensation benefits.

-To learn more about the Jones Act and other maritime and admiralty laws that may offer real hope for recovery in your maritime accident and injury case, call our Angleton Jones Act lawyers at 713.597.3836 to schedule a free, confidential consultation with an experienced trial attorney at the Texas law firm of Stevenson & Murray.
-While this page is informative, we know that you will have more questions, and we look forward to meeting with you in person.
+To learn more about the Jones Act and other maritime and admiralty laws that may offer real hope for recovery in your maritime accident and injury case, call our Angleton Jones Act lawyers at (713)597-3836 to schedule a free, confidential consultation with an experienced trial attorney at the Texas law firm of Stevenson & Murray.